partrickJhonson/beef/Metasploit.md

 ## Metasploit Modules

-After launching Metasploit, its modules can be found in the BeEF command modules tree:
+After launching Metasploit, you can find its modules in the BeEF command modules tree:
 <p align=center>
 [[Images/msf2.png|align=center]]
 </p>

 All regular payload CLI arguments have their own form fields in the module's interface:
 <p align=center>
 [[Images/msf3.png|align=center]]
 </p>

-Now, sit back and wait for the exploit to work:
+After executing a module, sit back and wait for the exploit to work:
 <p align=center>
 [[Images/msf6.png|align=center]]
 </p>

 ## Browser Autopwn

-While the feature is not directly integrated in BeEF, you can easily use the Browser Autopwn function of Metasploit with BeEF.
+While not directly integrated in BeEF, you can easily use the Browser Autopwn function of Metasploit:

 ```
 msf > use auxiliary/server/browser_autopwn2